 Continuing to treat each SNP independently to investigate disease physiology fails to capitalize on GWAS data because the effect of each individual SNP is minor.
-Keeping treating each disease genetically independent and each type of studies separately also prevent translated the genetic results to biological interpretation and clinical applications.
-Therefore, our research will address the gap of knowledge by identifying common or cooperative mechanisms among distantly located, genetically independent SNPs, for the same or comorbid diseases.
+Continued treatment of each disease as genetically independent and each type of study as separate also prevents translating the genetic results to a biological interpretation and/or clinical application.
+Our research will address this gap in knowledge by identifying common or cooperative mechanisms among distantly located, genetically independent SNPs, for the same or comorbid diseases.
 We hypothesize that multiple factors analysis (MFA) of ENCODE data can unveil the cooperative and epistatic mechanisms of SNPs underlying the same or comorbid complex diseases.
 The rationale for this hypothesis lies in that causal SNPs should perturb some key factors critical to a disease or comorbid disease, which in turn drive assay detectable changes of biological entities at multiple related scales, which can be observed by a variety of assays, including epigenetic effects from environmental pressure.
-Therefore we propose to integrate the abundant, multiple-scale genomics and epigenetics data about DNAs in the ENCODE repository, by balancing the effects from multiple scales and efficient handling many missing assays.
-We will develop an algorithm that combines the advantages of the statistical method of MFA and classic machine learning techniques, to mine the data buried in existing datasets.
+Therefore we propose to integrate the abundant, multiple-scale genomics and epigenetics data about DNAs in the ENCODE repository, by balancing the effects from multiple scales and efficiently handling many missing assays.
+We will develop an algorithm that combines the advantages of the statistical method of MFA and classic machine learning techniques, to mine the information buried in the complexity of existing datasets.
 We will also validate the top relationships in a large volume database consisting of both phenotype and genotype data at the single patient level.

 In summary, the completion of this project will be significant because this method will result in the discovery of causal biological mechanisms behind complex diseases and their associated comorbidities.
 The results could also serve as biomarkers for disease diagnoses and disease progression with better accuracy than current biomarkers based on additive effects of SNPs, and will provide generalized approaches for data integration, big data analysis, and translational medicine, which fit well with recent NIH initiatives.